H-Toine/genshin-daily-check-in-bot/README.md

 3. Message the bot at least once
 4. Add the token to the `.env` file (filling chat id is not neccessary, as it will retrieve it from the first message)

+### Discord

+Follow the first 3 steps provided here: https://am-steph.github.io/wayscript-login-helper/#discord-webhooks

+Then fill in the discord webhook in the .env file

 Guide
 https://am-steph.github.io/wayscript-login-helper/